 Researchers surveyed ob/gyn residency program directors and found that abortion training has become more available.
 Nearly 15 years ago, only 51% of ob/gyn residency programs reported that abortion training was routine, where residents must opt out of training rather than opt in.
 Now 64% of programs offer routine training.
 The number of programs reporting optional or unavailable training decreased since the last survey.

-This increase could be influenced by new medical education guidelines; outreach by the Ryan Residency Program, which helps ob/gyn departments integrate abortion training; increased faculty expertise; and a heightened awareness among a new generation of providers of their role in providing access to safe abortion care.
+This increase could be influenced by new residency training guidelines; outreach by the Ryan Residency Program, which helps ob/gyn departments integrate abortion training; increased faculty expertise; and a heightened awareness among a new generation of providers of their role in providing access to safe abortion care.

-There will still significant gaps.
-For example, some programs only offered medication abortion training for early pregnancy loss, meaning that residents wouldn’t gain experience in options counseling for unintended pregnancy.
+There were still significant gaps.
+For example, some programs only offered medication abortion training for early pregnancy loss, meaning that residents wouldn’t gain experience in options counseling for and management of unintended pregnancy.
 Training also varied by geography.
-Programs in the South are less likely to have abortion training than in other regions.
+Programs in the South were less likely to have abortion training than in other regions.

 While this increase is encouraging, many residents are still graduating without sufficient training to provide abortions for any indication.
 Routine training increases the odds that graduates will provide comprehensive care of women’s reproductive health needs and integrate abortion in their practices.